5TheLoneWolf5/5TheLoneWolf5/README.md

 My knowledge and interests extend across the Software and Web Development space; both front-end and back-end.
 I use React, with a focus on responsiveness, good UI and high performance along with technologies such as Tailwind and Bootstrap to deliver a fast, beautiful and user-friendly front-end.

-I develop RESTful applications with Java, Spring and Spring Boot, as well as in C# using Entity Framework and Razor Pages (following the MVC architecture).
+I develop RESTful applications with Java and Spring Boot, as well as in C# using Entity Framework and Razor Pages (following the MVC architecture).
 I also work with databases, data analysis and game development.

 Technology is a fundamental aspect of our lives, and I will be on hand to deliver the best I can for the development of stable and secure programs.
 I am committed to continuous learning, professional growth, teamwork and clear communication to ensure the success of projects and deliveries.